Add or Edit a Device

 -

-The cluster devices, the page displays an Available Devices in Cluster list.
+For cluster devices, the page displays an Available Devices in Cluster list.

-Click on a device Name to see the details for that device, and then click Edit in the top right of the View page.
+Select Resources > Compute > All Devices to display a list of devices.
+Click a device Name to see the details for that device, and then click Edit in the top right of the view page.

-Consider the following example of a network switch:
+The following example shows a network switch:

 Non-Editable Fields

-Warning: Changing a Device Type
+Change a Device Type